tanvviii/Warrior-Runner/Presentation.md

   - ⁠ self.playing ⁠ (boolean)

 ## *Why These Structures?*
-•⁠  ⁠*Lists*: Ideal for dynamic collections needing frequent iteration (e.g., drawing all obstacles) •⁠  ⁠*Dictionaries*: Efficient lookups for resources/configuration •⁠  ⁠*Classes*: Encapsulation of game object logic (player, enemies, etc.)
+•⁠-  *⁠*Lists*: Ideal for dynamic collections needing frequent iteration (e.g., drawing all obstacles) •⁠-  ⁠**Dictionaries*: Efficient lookups for resources/configuration •⁠-  *⁠*Classes*: Encapsulation of game object logic (player, enemies, etc.)
-•⁠  ⁠*No complex structures needed*: The game's simplicity avoids trees/graphs
+•⁠-  *⁠*No complex structures needed*: The game's simplicity avoids trees/graphs

 The design focuses on *O(1) access* for critical operations (e.g., player input) and *O(n) iteration* for rendering/updating objects—a optimal tradeoff for a 2D runner.